 Overtired Sleep Cues—How Do You Know If Your Baby Is Overtired?

 Once your baby starts showing the following sleep signs, they are probably overtired!
-Your baby might have a harder time falling asleep independently at this point, but they definitely need a nap once they start exhibiting:
+Your baby might have a hard time falling asleep independently at this point, but they definitely need a nap once they start exhibiting these late cues: